nens/threedi-docs/source/h_onedee_flow.rst

 .. math::
    u_{II}= C_1 \sqrt{\frac{2}{3} g (h_I-a)}

 :math:`C_1` is a loss coefficient, which can be set depending on the type and the shape of the structure itself and the entrance.
-The effective cross-sectional area is in this case based on the critical water depth.
+In this case, the effective cross-sectional area is based on the critical water depth.
 For a simple rectangular cross-section:

 .. math::
    A_{eff}= C_2 W \frac{2}{3}(h_I-a)